Duration: 1 day.

 Overview: Gain practical techniques and skills to be able to deal more effectively and confidently with difficult conversations.

-The course will help delegates to gain an understanding and practice the techniques and skills enabling them to deal more effectively and confidently with difficult conversations such as, bereavement, euthanasia or discussing client finances.
+Programme Outline: The course will help delegates to practice the techniques and skills to deal more effectively and confidently with difficult conversations such as, bereavement, euthanasia or discussing client finances.
 The day will be discussion-based, allowing delegates to explore specific issues or types of conversation that are most challenging to them.

 - The Difficult Conversations we face: An opportunity to identify specific types of conversation that you find difficult as we open up the topic and ask: “What is a difficult conversation?”